+'''

 setup.rexx -responsefile absolute-pathname

+'''

 To run the SAS Deployment Wizard, you must be a user who is known to the target machine and who will be available for the long term (to perform future maintenance).
 On Windows, the installer user should be a member of the Administrators group; on UNIX, use the same account on all machines.
-For more information, see "Required External User Accounts for SAS" on page 7.
+For more information, see "Required External User Accounts for SAS" on page 8.

 When running in full prompt mode, the SAS Deployment Wizard expects you to specify a path and filename to a valid response file.
-For example, on Windows type the following command:
+For example, on Windows enter the following command:

+'''

+setup.exe -responsefile "C:\my files\response.properties"

+'''

-setup.exe -responsefile "C:\Program Files\SAS\response.properties" For more information, see "Verifying the Playback Install" on page 114.
+For more information, see "Verifying the Playback Install" on page 130.